What Does a Carpenter Bee Look Like?

 Like most bees, carpenter bees feed on the pollen and nectar from plants.
 When females are creating divided cells within their excavated wood tunnels, they place a ball of pollen in each cell for their larvae to feed on.

-The primary difference between carpenter bees and other types of bees is that carpenter bees are solitary insects and do not live in colonies with other bees.
+No, the primary difference between carpenter bees and other types of bees is that carpenter bees are solitary insects and theydo not live in colonies with other bees.
 While typically considered solitary, some female carpenter bees may live with their daughters or sisters to share in the work and thus forming a small, basic social group.
-Another difference is that carpenter bees do not build or live in nests.